 Kadarka Wine Bar

-Kadarka, whose moniker refers to the red grape variety indigenous to Hungary, is a lively wine bar in Budapest's Jewish Quarter.
-Despite the tourist-heavy area, Kadarka has somehow remained a mainly local hangout, especially for 40-plus Hungarians.
-Perhaps this is because prices haven’t shot through the roof and the service is very attentive.
+Kadarka, whose moniker refers to the aromatic red grape variety indigenous to Hungary, is a lively wine bar in Budapest's Jewish Quarter.
+Despite the tourist-heavy area, Kadarka has somehow remained a mainly local haunt, especially for 30-plus Hungarians.
+Perhaps this is because prices haven’t shot through the roof and the service is attentive.